yeya24/jaeger-tsdb/README.md

 This project is for fun and practise.
 Please don't use it in production :).
 Because the high cardinality data model is not suitable for Prometheus TSDB.

-The storage also cannot support span duration query because the limition of the Prometheus TSDB.
+The storage also cannot support span duration query because the limitation of the Prometheus TSDB.

 ## How to use